-- Households below 50% AMFI - Must rent and occupy the property as a primary residence - Priority for households below 30% AMFI - Elderly (over 60 years old for this program) - Housing units in the Act 173 Properties - The property owners of the eligible units will apply to PRDOH on behalf of eligible households.
+- Households below 50% AMFI - Must rent and occupy the property as a primary residence - Priority for households below 30% AMFI - Elderly (over 60 years or older for this program only) - Housing units in the Act 173 Properties - The property owners of the eligible units will apply to PRDOH on behalf of eligible households.
 Households apply to the property owner, who provides the paperwork to PRDOH for approval.
 Existing tenants will already have applications on file.

-METHOD OF DISTRIBUTION Direct Distribution Model
+Direct Distribution Model

-&lt;sup>133 HUD Housing Damage Assessment and Recovery Strategies Report.
+&lt;sup>134 HUD Housing Damage Assessment and Recovery Strategies Report.
 Housing RSF.
 Issued June 29, 2018.
 Page 37.
 PRDOH may seek a waiver to HUD to provide these urgent services should HUD determine that a different eligibility category is needed.

-&lt;sup>135 Or adjusted AMFI as permitted by HUD
+&lt;sup>136 Or adjusted AMFI as permitted by HUD.

 Grant funds will provide temporary rental assistance to residents of storm-impacted areas (pursuant to Federal Register Notice of allocation) who are experiencing homelessness or are at risk of becoming homeless.
-Those at risk of homelessness are further defined as persons living in unstable or overcrowded housing; those forced to move frequently due to economic hardship; those being evicted from a private dwelling unit and lacking resources or a support network to obtain other housing; living in a shelter or transitional housing; and other reasons such as those associated with increased risk of homelessness as defined by HUD.
+Those at risk of homelessness are further described as persons living in unstable or overcrowded housing; those forced to move frequently due to economic hardship; those being evicted from a private dwelling unit and lacking resources or a support network to obtain other housing; living in a shelter or transitional housing; and other reasons such as those associated with increased risk of homelessness as defined by HUD.

-It is the responsibility of PRDOH to adopt regulations necessary to arrange the disbursement and duration of rental assistance.
+It is the responsibility of PRDOH to create program policies necessary to arrange the disbursement and duration of rental assistance.
 PRDOH may solicit and obtain documentation related to income and household composition in order to determine assistance.
 Program guidelines will be issued by PRDOH subsequent to HUD approval of the Action Plan.

 - a.
 The rental assistance will be utilized to reduce the monthly lease payment for a period of up to 24 months and will be used to make up the difference between the amount a household can afford for housing under local rent standards and can include an option to assist tenants with utility costs and security deposits. - b.
 Rental Assistance will deliver rental assistance to low- and moderate-income households in need of stabilized housing. - c.
-PRDOH will adopt necessary regulations to determine the subsidy that will be made available to the beneficiary, depending on monthly income and household composition. - d.
+PRDOH will adopt necessary program policies to determine the subsidy that will be made available to the beneficiary, depending on monthly income and household composition. - d.
 The maximum rental assistance may not exceed \$400 monthly.
-It is the responsibility of PRDOH to adopt regulations necessary to arrange the disbursement and duration of the assistance. - e.
+It is the responsibility of PRDOH to adopt necessary program policies in order to arrange the disbursement and duration of the assistance. - e.
 Once the rental assistance has been granted, it may vary annually if there is a change in household composition or income. - f.
-PRDOH may solicit and obtain documentation related to income and household composition in order to determine the appropriate level of assistance.
+PRDOH may solicit and obtain documentation related to income and household composition in order to determine the appropriate level of assistance. - g.
+PRDOH may solicit and obtain documentation to demonstrate assisted units meet Housing Quality Standards (HQS) and accessibility standards.

-Funds under this program may not be used to replace funds previously allocated by the General Budget of the Government of the Commonwealth of Puerto beginning Fiscal Year 2016-2017 to the Department of Housing to cover the administrative, operational costs, and operating expenses of the program, and will provide service to address need as a result of the hurricane.
+Funds under this program may not be used to replace funds previously allocated by the General Budget of the Government of Puerto beginning Fiscal Year 2016-2017 to the Department of Housing to cover the administrative, operational costs, and operating expenses of the program, and will provide service to address need as a result of the hurricane.